The 25 Best Burgers in NYC

-Minetta Tavern's Black Label Burger has quite the reputation -- largely because of its $30 price tag, but also because it's just a truly decadent burger: an 8oz blend of Pat LaFrieda prime dry-aged beef cuts, cooked until there's a nice, light crust on top, then dressed with caramelized onions on a custom brioche bun.
-No cheese -- though the flavor of the beef really doesn't require it.
+Minetta Tavern's Black Label Burger has quite the reputation—largely because of its $36 price tag, but also because it's just a truly decadent burger: a blend of prime dry-aged beef cuts, cooked until there's a nice, light crust on top, then dressed with caramelized onions on a custom brioche bun.
+No cheese—but there’s plenty of flavor from the smoky burger patty alone.
 Sure, this isn't a once-a-week burger (sincere apologies if you are eating these nightly and I've just made false assumptions about your finances), but on special burger occasions when your standard double patty with American just won't do, this is the one to go for.

-It's a tough choice between the Classic Cheeseburger and the Bronte at this popular Aussie cafe -- the Classic is a beautifully messy burger dripping in cheese and sauce, but the Bronte offers two things you won't find anywhere else.
+It's a tough choice between the Classic Cheeseburger and the Bronte at Ruby’s, a popular Aussie cafe.
+The Classic is a beautifully messy burger dripping in cheese and sauce, but the Bronte offers two things you won't find anywhere else.
 For one, it's served on panini-style bread, which can be a confusing prospect (won't the burger just slip right out of the bread?
 How can that be as satisfying as a squishy potato bun?).
 Somehow, it completely holds together, and the texture is just as enjoyable as a standard burger bun.
 The other key thing here is the sweet chili oil, which, when blended with the cheese, mayo, and meat, makes for a burger that's at once sweet and savory.